stratum/fabric-tna/README.md

 Pipeconfs are distributed as ONOS applications, hence using the `.oar` packaging.
 The following steps provide instructions on how to generate an oar package that includes one or more profiles.

-The code is organized as follows:
-* `p4src`: contains the P4 code
-* `ptf`: contains PTF tests for the P4 code
-* `src`: contains Java implementation and tests for the pipeconf

 To learn more about pipeconfs and how ONOS supports P4-programmable devices:
 <https://github.com/opennetworkinglab/ngsdn-tutorial>